 Soham Village College employs a level 6 qualified, part-time Careers Guidance Advisor.
-She has meetings with students to discuss their college choices and future plans.
+He has meetings with students to discuss their college choices and future plans.
 We also has limited access to a senior participation worker from Cambridgeshire County Council Student Support Service.
-Students with specific needs will be forwarded by Miss Garrett or their head of year if they require specialist advice and guidance.
+Students with specific needs will be forwarded by Mr Oakhill or their Head of Year if they require specialist advice and guidance.

 Students taking the Foundation Learning Tier or BTEC Health & Social Care will be required as part of their course to carry out work experience.
-This will be one or two weeks in length and organised by Miss Garrett and their subject teacher.
+This will be one or two weeks in length and organised by Mr Oakhill and their subject teacher.

 If any other student wishes to arrange an independent work placement they can organise this for the school holidays.
 Please note that most Post-16 Study Programmes now include an element of work experience, so it is not essential for every one of our students to take part in a placement.

 16-19 Bursary Fund

-Students may be eligible for this bursary when they leave SVC and go onto College or Sixth Form.Please click here to download the guide or visit: https://www.gov.uk/1619-bursary-fund/overview
+Students may be eligible for this bursary when they leave SVC and go onto College or Sixth Form.Please visit www.gov.uk/1619-bursary-fund/overview for more information’